AprilPan10/weatherapp/README.md

 - [x] Users can type in a city's name and click the search button.
 Users can view a city's date(different time zone), name, country name, temperature, weather icon, and weather description.
 - [x] Between 6:00 and 18:00 the app will change the background to the daytime background, from 18:01 to 5:59 the app will change to the nighttime background (depending on time zones).
-- [x] Here is the live side: https://shimengpan.website/React/index.html
+- [x] Here is the live site: https://shimengpan.website/React/index.html
       <img src="public/v8.jpg" alt="mockup">